West Branch Louse Creek

 West Branch Louse Creek is a 6.31 mi long second-order tributary to Louse Creek in Holt County, Nebraska.
 The confluence of this creek with East Branch Louse Creek forms Louse Creek.

+Course

 West Branch Louse Creek rises on the North Branch Verdigre Creek divide about 2 mile northwest of Opportunity, Nebraska in Holt County and then flows northeast to join East Branch Louse Creek forming Louse Creek about 4 mile west of Dorsey, Nebraska.

 Watershed

 West Branch Louse Creek drains 10.14 sqmi of area, receives about 25.1 in/year of precipitation, and is about 0.07% forested.